2 moms prepare to open Cleveland’s first foster care closet

 She and her husband have fostered a little boy who is 20 months old since he was three weeks old.
 She said he needed a winter coat.

-“This is so exciting,” said Schanz, receiving a little puffy, blue coat.
+“This is so exciting,” said Schanz while receiving a little puffy, blue coat.
 “I can’t wait to see him in it!”

-She said she’s so grateful for this support and knows how much it means to the foster community.
+She said she’s so grateful for this kind of support and knows how much it means to the foster community.

-Schanz said fostering isn’t easy but has been rewarding for her and her husband.
+Schanz said fostering isn’t easy but has been so rewarding for her and her husband.

-DiVincenzo’s 11-year-old daughter was at the closet helping organize donations ahead of a big event this weekend when the public can help fill the racks.
+DiVincenzo’s 11-year-old daughter was at the closet helping organize donations ahead of a big event coming up this weekend when the public can help fill the racks.

 “I think the beauty of bringing biological children into the fold of this is that you’re really living the gospel in your living room,” said DiVincenzo.
 “There’s no better way to show them a servant’s heart than showing them a servant’s heart.”

-The ‘Fill the Closet Donation Drive Day’ is Saturday, December 7, from 8 a.m. to 8 p.m.
+The ‘Fill the Closet Donation Drive Day’is Saturday, Dec.
+7, from 8 a.m. to 8 p.m.
 DiVincenzo said it’s a great way to show love for these families and children.

 “I think bringing yourself face-to-face with these children and the brokenness that was never intended for them is something that changes you forever,” DiVincenzo said.
 “I think not all of us are called to be foster parents, but each of us is called to foster care in some way.”